a8t/MRCC/src/pages/news/2019-11-12-impact-participants-reflections.md

 ---
 templateKey: news-post
-title: IMPACT Participants' Reflections
+title: '"Celebrate All Victories, Even Small Ones, And Build On Them"'
-date: 2019-11-12T18:45:23.478Z
+date: 2019-10-30T17:45:00.000Z
+description: >-
-description: Workshop on Migrants' Rights to Health& Well-being
+  IMPACT Participants' Reflections on the Workshop on Migrants' Rights to Health& Well-being
-featuredpost: true
+location: 'Toronto, Ontario'
 featuredimage: /img/img-20191028-wa0008.jpg
 ---
 I am very glad that I got to attend MRCC workshop on migrants' well-being and access to healthcare.
 I think considering how many people in Toronto actually don't have a status or have a precarious status, it's the topic that everyone should be interested in.
 Canada prides itself to have universal healthcare.
 But to whom this healthcare is actually available?